Kentico/xperience-by-kentico-community-rest/README.md

 | ----------------- | --------------- |
 | >= 30.0.0         | >= 1.0.0        |

+## Limitations

+The following features are currently _not implemented_, though this may change in future releases:

+- Managing web pages and content items
+- Uploading binary assets
+- Retrieving object type metadata (field names, types, etc.)

 ## :gear: Package Installation

 Add the package to your application using the .NET CLI